neuton/prp_rmd_wiki/README.md

 Equilibration
 -------------

-Eventually generate about 10 different unfolding states for the rMD run.
+Eventually generate about 10 different unfolded states for the rMD run.
 Equilibration is better to run at aprroximately average melting temperature of the protein (350K ?), because it has higher chance to reach folded state.